Adimea real-time monitoring process

 - No determination of V necessary – just the pre-dialysis weight

-- Configurable and clear display of URR, spKt/V, eKt/V and outcome prognosis
+- Configurable and clear display of URR, spKt/V, eKt/V and prognosis curve

 - Changes can be made to the therapy parameters at any time